Hospital for Special Care Hosts Thirteenth Annual Juried Art ShowJune 27, 2016

 Pictured from left: Sara Brown; Corey Wright; Layne; Clinton Deckert; Linda DeLuca; Rick Fitzsimons; Juror Kathleen Curran Smits; Andrzej Grzybowski

-The Joy of Art! program was created to support HSC’s mission of helping patients to achieve enduring improvements in all aspects of their lives.
-The objectives of the program are to enhance the quality of patients’ lives by providing a diverse selection of art for their enjoyment, to strengthen the bond between HSC and the community and to foster relationships with talented artists.
+The Joy of Art! program was created to support HFSC’s mission of helping patients to achieve enduring improvements in all aspects of their lives.
+The objectives of the program are to enhance the quality of patients’ lives by providing a diverse selection of art for their enjoyment, to strengthen the bond between HFSC and the community and to foster relationships with talented artists.

 Five prizes totaling $1200 were awarded this year, as well as Honorable Mentions awarded at the discretion of the Jurors, Paul Baylock and Kathleen Curran Smits.